By Scott Murdoch and Tom Westbrook

 That seemed to overshadow a rise in coronavirus cases in Europe and the first documented case of human re-infection with COVID-19, where a man in Hong Kong caught the virus again some four months after first being infected.

-In currency markets, the dollar edged higher, defying pressure from a gain in stocks that often leads investors to sell dollars for riskier currencies.
+In currency markets, the dollar, which has been sensitive to sentiment in equity markets edged higher, defying pressure from a gain in stocks that often leads investors to sell dollars for riskier currencies.
 FRX/

-Investors are awaiting a Thursday speech from Federal Reserve Chairman Jerome Powell and expect he might address the future approach to inflation, possibly allowing it to run hotter than 2% to make up for years of undershooting.
+Investors now await a Thursday speech from Federal Reserve chairman Jerome Powell and expect he might address the future approach to inflation and allow it to run hotter than 2% to make up for years of undershooting.

 In commodity markets, oil clung to overnight gains after storms disrupted U.S. production.
-Brent crude futures LCOc1 firmed 8 cents, or 0.2%, to $45.21 a barrel and U.S. crude CLc1 dipped to $42.52.
+Brent crude futures LCOc1 firmed in early Asian trade to $45.26 a barrel and U.S. crude CLc1 dipped to $42.58 a barrel.

-(Reporting by Tom Westbrook and Scott Murdoch; Editing by Sam Holmes and Kim Coghill)
+(Reporting by Tom Westbrook and Scott Murdoch; Editing by Sam Holmes)

 ((firstname.lastname@example.org; +65 6318 4876;))